Account

 While social media can be great for sharing pictures and life updates with friends and family, misinformation can be shared just as easily.
 Relying on inaccurate tax advice can cost you thousands of dollars and may lead to an audit of your tax return.
 Recently, there have been a number of posts and articles shared online advising small business owners that they can easily reduce their tax liability by paying their own children to work for their business.

-Social media posts, however, try to convince every small business owning parent that you can hire your child as an employee to perform household chores or to be a model for your business in order to get a tax break.
-If you are considering hiring your child as an employee, one of the first questions that you should ask yourself is if you would pay somebody else the same amount to perform that job.
+Social media posts, however, often try to convince every small business-owning parent that they can hire their child as an employee to perform household chores or to be a model for their business in order to get a tax break.
+If you are considering hiring your child as an employee, one of the first questions you should ask yourself is whether you would pay somebody else the same amount to perform that job.
 If the answer is no, then hiring your child to perform that work is likely not an ordinary and necessary expense for your business.

 How to take a tax deduction for paying your child to work at your business